Skip to main content

 These procedures are not normally done to diagnose lymphoma, but they might be used to help determine the stage (extent) of a lymphoma that has already been diagnosed.

-Bone marrow aspiration and biopsy: These procedures are often done after lymphoma has been diagnosed to help determine if it has reached the bone marrow.
+Bone marrow aspiration and biopsy: These procedures are often done after lymphoma has been diagnosed to help determine if it has reached the bone marrow (the soft, inner parts of bones where new blood cells are made).
 The 2 tests are often done at the same time.
-The samples are usually taken from the back of the pelvic (hip) bone, although in some cases they may be taken from other bones.
+The samples are usually taken from the back of the pelvic (hip) bone, although sometimes they may be taken from other bones.

 For a bone marrow aspiration, you lie on a table (either on your side or on your belly).
 After cleaning the skin over the hip, the doctor numbs the area and the surface of the bone with local anesthetic, which can cause a brief stinging or burning sensation.
 A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most people still have some brief pain when the marrow is removed.